 Are you a compassionate teenager who hopes to reach more people with the animal rights message?
-Take it to the streets by holding a good old-fashioned protest!
+Join PETA’s youth-led movement, Students Opposing Speciesism (SOS), and we’ll help you take your activism to the streets by holding a good old-fashioned protest!
 Protests are a fun, effective way to get animal rights in the forefront of people’s minds by showing them how animals are abused and killed in laboratories, for food, on fur farms, and in circuses.
 Here are some tips:

 The planning stage

-Before you get started, contact PETA’s Student Campaigns Department by e-mailing [email protected] so we can help you plan your event.
+Before you get started, check out the SOS website to see if there are existing events in your area that you can participate in.
+Still want to lead your own protest?
+No problem!
+Contact PETA’s Student Campaigns Department by e-mailing [email protected] so we can help you plan your event.
 Please confirm the preferred date, time, and location of your protest so that we can begin working together and get you the supplies you need.
 Keep in mind that we need at least two weeks’ notice to hook you up with free posters and leaflets.

 The best time for a demo is when there’s heavy foot traffic—think lunch- or dinnertime.
 Typically, protests last about an hour.
 A Saturday between 10 a.m. and 2 p.m. is a good time, since that’s when many people are out and about—it’s the freakin’ weekend!

 Most public sidewalks are fair game, but some cities require that you obtain a permit.
 Call your local police department and ask if you need one to organize a peaceful demonstration.
-We promise this call isn’t as scary as it might sound. 🙂
+We promise this call won’t be as scary as it might sound.

-The more folks who attend, the better—so invite others to join by creating a Facebook event and promoting the protest on Instagram, GroupMe, and other social media platforms. 📱
+The more folks who attend, the better—so invite others to join by creating a Facebook event and promoting the protest on Instagram, Discord, and other social media platforms.
+Follow SOS on Instagram (@petaxsos) to see other students in action and stay up to date on animal rights campaigns.

 Shortly before the demo

-Make sure that you arrive at least 15 minutes before the event.
-Dress to impress by wearing your fave animal rights shirt and other clean clothes (and don’t hide your face at the demo—keep those sunglasses off!).
+Be sure to arrive at least 15 minutes before the event.
+Dress to impress by wearing your favorite animal rights shirt and other clean clothes, and don’t hide your face at the demo—keep those sunglasses off!
 Read up on the issue you’re protesting ahead of time so you have three facts ready to share.
+If you aren’t sure which issue to tackle first, we can help you create your own campaign to end speciesism.

 During the demo

 Make sure that everyone is holding their signs so that they can be read easily (and aren’t hiding their faces), and ask people to refrain from talking on the phone or texting.
-Have the majority of your group hold signs and wave at cars, but also have some hand out leaflets to people who are passing by.
+Have the majority of your group hold signs and wave at cars, but also have some leaflets to hand out to people who are passing by.
+Make sure at least one person is assigned to take photos and videos during the demo so you can show off your hard work and spread your message even further on social media.

 Interacting with people (keep your cool)